Shubh18s/python-project-setup/README.md

   `make new-project PROJECT_NAME=<your_project_name> PACKAGES=<list_of_packages> LOCATION=<folder_path>`

-- For Windows users, please use Git Bash or a similar Unix-like terminal.
+- For Windows users, please use `git bash` or a similar Unix-like terminal.

 - <your_project_name>: The name of the directory you want to create for your new project.